 Things you need to know:

-- Using a foam roller daily it will slowly breakdown, like the cushion in your running shoes (higher density rollers last longer)
+- Using a foam roller daily it will slowly breakdown, like the cushion in your running shoes (higher density rollers last longer).
+The Trigger Point will last even longer with the hard plastic interior.

 - I think it’s perfection to have multiple for different uses